Holiday weekend sales dip on discounts; e-commerce jumps

 “Sales will go up, but gross margins are going to be down.
 Doorbusters were what people were shopping for, more than the regular-priced stuff,” said Ron Friedman, retail practice leader at the consulting firm Marcum LLP.

-The Thanksgiving weekend, anchored around Black Friday, is an early gauge of consumer mood and intentions in a season that generates about 30 percent of sales and nearly 40 percent of profit for retailers.
+The Thanksgiving weekend is an early gauge of consumer mood and intentions in a season that generates about 30 percent of sales and nearly 40 percent of profit for retailers.

-The shorter holiday period this year - there are six fewer days between Thanksgiving and Christmas compared with 2012 - prompted retailers to begin offering sales on Monday, something Shay said likely brought in some sales earlier in the week.
+The shorter holiday period this year - there are six fewer days between Thanksgiving and Christmas compared with 2012 - prompted retailers to begin offering bargains on Monday, earlier than usual, something Shay said likely pulled some sales forward to the first part of the week.

 The NRF stuck to its forecast for retail sales to rise 3.9 percent for the whole season.

+Chad Hastings, the general manager of Town East Mall in Mesquite, Texas, near Dallas, said shoppers were even more focused this year on specials, noting a higher correlation between the timing of doorbusters and the rise in shopper traffic at his mall over the weekend.

+“Retailers are doing whatever they can to get that wallet share earlier,” Hastings said.
+Town East Mall’s anchor tenants include J.C.
+Penney, Macy’s and Sears.

-ComScore Inc, an analytics firm whose data is closely watched by Wall Street, said U.S. online sales rose 17.3 percent on Thanksgiving and Black Friday, outpacing sales growth at brick-and-mortar stores.
+ComScore Inc, an analytics firm, said U.S. online sales rose 17.3 percent on Thanksgiving and Black Friday, outpacing sales growth at brick-and-mortar stores.
+ComScore has forecast a 16 percent jump in online sales for the season, helped by greater use of mobile devices.

+The most visited e-commerce sites in order were those of Amazon.com Inc, eBay Inc, Walmart, Best Buy Co Inc and Target Corp, comScore said.